College of Business

 MBA 613 Marketing 3 credits.
 Analysis of forces producing changes in general business conditions.
 Principles of market driven decision making.
 Application to marketing management decisions and marketing strategy.

-MBA 614 Operations/Information Systems 3 credits.
-Decision making techniques for analysis of operational systems.
-Topics include operations/production planning and control, process analysis, and quality control.
-Introduction to management information systems; a framework for analyzing information systems in organizations.
+MBA 614 Operations Management 3 credits.
+Course covers decision making techniques for analysis of operational systems.
+Topics include operations/production planning, process analysis, project planning and control, and quality control.

 MBA 616 Business Policy 3 credits.
 Study of strategic decision making in a firm and its relation to the functional area of a business.
 Techniques of industry analysis.
 Study of ethics/social responsibility in the business organization.

-MBA 621 The Decision Making Environment 3 credits.
-Study of the environment in which managerial decision are made.
-Includes issues of leadership, values, regulation, corporate culture and process, and organizational diversity.
+MBA 621 Managerial Decision Making 3 credits.
+Study of the environment in which managerial decisions are made.
+Includes issues of organizational change, leadership, values, regulation, corporate culture and process, and organizational diversity.

-MBA 622 Managerial Decision Analysis I 3 credits.
+MBA 622 Finance in an Integrated Environment 3 credits.
 Integrated analysis of a firm's decisions with emphasis on the financial aspects of these decisions.

-MBA 623 Managerial Decision Analysis II 3 credits.
+MBA 623 Marketing in an Integrated Environment 3 credits.
 Integrated analysis of a firm's decisions with emphasis on the marketing and distribution aspects of these decisions over time.
 Analysis of decisions involving product development and market strategy.

 MBA 625 Managerial Control Systems 3 credits.
-The managerial and strategic use of information systems.
-The impact of information systems on organizational behavior and decision making.
+The managerial and strategic use of control systems.
+The impact of control systems on organizational behavior and decision making.

 MBA 626 Business Policy/Strategy in a Global Environment 3 credits.
-Strategic management of the firm, with emphasis on cultural diversity, industry analysis and strategy formulation in a global environment.
+Strategic management of the firm, with emphasis on industry analysis, strategy formulation, implementation, cultural diversity in a global environment.